rust-lang/rust-forge/src/triagebot/no-merge.md

 There are three optional values that can be specified in the table:

-* `exclude_labels` --- A list of strings of label names to exclude.
+* `exclude_titles` --- A list of strings of title segments to exclude.
-  PRs with these labels set will not be checked for merge commits.
+  PRs with titles containing these substrings will not be checked for merge commits.
+  Case sensitive.

 * `labels` --- A list of strings of label names to add.
   These labels will be set on the PR when merge commits are detected.